Bed Bugs: they’re gross, they’re annoying, and they feed off of your blood while you sleep.

 Most people think that bed bugs are only a problem in hotels and motels, but the pesky little critters have been found in places as strange as airports, office buildings, churches, police stations, and even daycares.

 The truth is, if and when you do face a bed bug infestation in your home, it’s a waste of time to try and figure out where you got them from.
-Bed bugs can be brought into your house from just about anywhere and anyone.
+Bed bugs can be brought into your house from anywhere and anyone.
+The following are a few of the most common ways to get bed bugs.

 - Your child could have picked bed bugs or bed bug eggs up from school, daycare, or a friend’s house and brought them home, or your child’s friend could have brought them in when they came over for a playdate.